 Click here for more information about April.

-Katherine Dudley Helms is a shareholder at Ogletree Deakins Nash Smoak & Stewart PC in Columbia, SC.
+Katherine Dudley "Kathy" Helms is a shareholder, and former managing shareholder, at Ogletree Deakins Nash Smoak & Stewart PC in Columbia, SC.
 She has extensive experience representing clients in employment matters as varied as the practice offers.
 She has represented companies and individuals in both the private and public sectors ranging from production line supervisors to company executives.
 Although she represents a wide spectrum of employers, she has a particular emphasis in the health care industry including employment matters involving medical residents, physicians, and the range of health care and particularly hospital employees.

 Sean F. Herrmann

 magna cum laude, from the University of Illinois College of Law.
 After graduating from Illinois, Sean moved to Charlotte and began representing employees the day after he was sworn into the bar.
-Sean gained valuable experience at one of North Carolina's top-rated plaintiffs-side employment law firms where Sean has won trial victories for clients in federal jury trials and arbitration.
+He gained valuable experience at one of North Carolina's top-rated plaintiffs-side employment law firms where he has won trial victories for clients in federal jury trials and arbitration.